Second Battle of Quảng Trị: Aftermath

-During the battle, the South Vietnamese sources claim that they lost 977 killed and 4,300 wounded (Marine division only) The ARVN Airborne Division also sustained heavy casualties, its 2nd Airborne Brigade was annihilated after two weeks: the 5th Battalion (600 men) suffered 98 killed and 400 wounded and the other two battalions were in no better shape, four of six American advisers were wounded.
+This battle was the longest and fiercest in the Vietnam War, with Quảng Trị city being compared to Berlin 1945.
+During the battle, the South Vietnamese sources claimed that they lost 977 killed out of 3,658 casualties (Marine division only).
+The ARVN Airborne Division also sustained heavy casualties, its 2nd Airborne Brigade was annihilated after two weeks: the 5th Battalion (600 men) suffered 98 killed and 400 wounded and the other two battalions were in no better shape, four of six American advisers were wounded.
 U.S. losses were approximately 20 killed.
 North Vietnamese sources claim its losses were between 4000 and 10,000 killed.
 South Vietnamese sources claim that North Vietnamese losses were 8,135 killed.
+The South Vietnamese forces eventually captured the city, yet at a high price of casualties that seriously depleted their manpower, leading to many assessments of their success as a "Pyrrhic victory".
+The heavy losses suffered by both sides during the battle put the fighting in Quang Tri Province thereafter into a stalemate, as described by an American advisor: "They were like two fighters in the 14th or 15th round.
+They could hardly do anything but hold on to each other."

+On 20 September, Thiệu visited the Marine Division in Quảng Trị to congratulate the commander, officers and men.
+Promotions and decorations were liberally awarded for this victory.
 On 25 September, the 369th Brigade opened a new command post at Hải Lăng district and assumed operational control of the battalions at Quảng Trị and the 147th Brigade assumed defensive positions along the coast and on the division's right flank.
 The 258th Brigade reverted to division reserve.
 Lân was anxious to reoccupy all of the territory lost during the PAVN invasion prior to any kind of ceasefire negotiations.
-Since the beginning of the Easter Offensive, when President Richard Nixon outlined the conditions for such a ceasefire, President Thiệu had been concerned that all lost South Vietnamese ground be regained prior to an in-place settlement.
+Since the beginning of the Easter Offensive, when U.S. President Richard Nixon outlined the conditions for such a ceasefire, Thiệu had been concerned that all lost South Vietnamese ground be regained prior to an in-place settlement.
 PAVN activity had dropped sharply after the taking of Quảng Trị, but it was evident that the PAVN was still present in strength just outside the city.
 Identification of a unit from the 312th Division raised the PAVN presence to six divisions in Quảng Trị Province, as reported by the 1st Regional Assistance Command.
 PAVN artillery fire from the northwest which daily showered VNMC positions occasionally was followed by nighttime probing attacks.